Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: It offers access to a wide range of movie and TV titles for streaming and comes with support for voice control.
 It also has fast response times for lag-free games and technologies that allow it to deliver cinematic pictures and sound quality.

-Xbox One X players will also appreciate the fast response times on the Vizio V555 thanks to its low input lag, and when not gaming, users will have the chance to choose from thousands of movie and TV titles to enjoy on its WatchFree+ platform.
+Xbox One X players will also appreciate the fast response times on the Vizio V435-J01 thanks to its low input lag, and when not gaming, users will have the chance to choose from thousands of movie and TV titles to enjoy on its WatchFree+ platform.
 Also, with inbuilt support for SmartCast, viewers will also be able to mirror content from their tablets and smart devices onto the TV.
+If you need help in doing this, check out our guides to connecting a tablet to a TV and how do you mirror a phone to your TV.

 In a basic sense, a TV for gaming on Xbox One is any television you can connect to your Xbox One X or similar console.
-TVs for Xbox One X and similar high-resolution game consoles are typically current-generation gaming television models that offer advanced gaming features and the latest connection types such as HDMI 2.1 or HDMI 3.
+TVs for Xbox One X and similar high-resolution game consoles are typically current-generation gaming television models that offer advanced gaming features and the latest connection types, such as HDMI 2.1 or HDMI 3.
 However, some models have features that make them more suitable for modern gaming machines.
+Speaking of consoles, while not listed here, some of these fine TVs will work as a great TV for PS5.

 Compared to TVs in general, the best gaming TV models for the Xbox One X have a wide range of standout features that help deliver smooth gaming with a quick response time and beautiful, lifelike images that show off the game developers’ art.